-Please Note: This Moroccan Photo Adventure has been designed especially for photographers by an award-winning, renowned photographer based in Morocco
+Please Note: This Moroccan Photo Adventure has been designed specifically for photographers by a renowned photographer and tour operator based in Morocco.

 This fabulous Moroccan Photo Adventure will be led by professional photographer and tutor, Michael Snedic, as well as a Swiss Photographer based in Morocco, who will guide you to places at the right time for optimal light and minimum crowds.
 Relationships with local restaurants, as well as places we will visit mean the best access possible.
 In addition, they will take you to the fascinating away-from-tourists back walkways for the opportunity of very special photography indeed!